Pastoral

 Stepping into the role of Head of School is a privilege that I am hugely excited about, and as I look toward my final year, I cannot help but think about how much Cokethorpe has shaped me since I arrived in First Form.
 What stands out to me most is not one single event or achievement, but the constant sense of encouragement that you feel here- the feeling that you are known, supported, and trusted to make the most of every opportunity.

 One of the first things I noticed when I joined was how quickly you feel a part of something bigger.
-The house system is not just about competitions and points; it is about friendships that cross year groups, older pupils looking out for younger ones, and a bit of friendly rivalry that makes events all the more exciting.
+The House system is not just about competitions and points; it is about friendships that cross year groups, older pupils looking out for younger ones, and a bit of friendly rivalry that makes events all the more exciting.
 I still remember my first house event, house singing, and how nervous I was, but everyone was so encouraging that it instantly became exciting.

 Sport, too, is a cornerstone of life at Cokethorpe.
 Whether you are playing rugby, football, netball, hockey or more specialist sports including shooting, sailing, and climbing, there is a constant buzz of training, matches and tours.
 Representing the school in any capacity allows you to build strong bonds with fellow teammates or personal confidence.
 You learn how to push yourself, how to work as a team, and how to pick yourself up after a tough match- lessons that go far beyond the field.

 What also stands out is the variety of things you can throw yourself into.
 The arts are woven into school life, with concerts, productions and exhibitions giving pupils the chance to perform and share their work.
 The AOB programme, which are timetabled slots open to a variety of lessons, is such a big part of the opportunities offered and was for me.
-I have seen friends discover they love drawing, play in a band, or join a club they would not have thought of, simply because the chance was there.
-This was when I learnt to crochet and continue to do so outside of school, many years on.
-These moments are when you realise how many opportunities there really are at Cokethorpe.

 Above all, it is the people who make Cokethorpe what it is.
 The teachers who take the time to really know you, who encourage you to ask questions and think differently.
 The friends who turn ordinary days into unforgettable ones.
 It is a place that makes you feel valued and supported, while also nudging you to aim a little higher than you thought you could.

 As I look ahead to the year to come, I feel incredibly lucky to have spent my school life in such a vibrant, caring community.
-I am excited to see what the year brings- the challenges, the achievements, and all the little moments in between that make Cokethorpe so unique, whilst continuing to fill my days with memories that I know will stay with with me long after I have left.
+I am excited to see what the year brings- the challenges, the achievements, and all the little moments in between that make Cokethorpe so unique, whilst continuing to fill my days with memories that I know will stay with me long after I have left.

 Mida